Carrickmines Castle

 Carrickmines Castle is an archaeological site in Carrickmines, County Dublin, in eastern Ireland.
 The castle was built in the Middle Ages to protect the English-ruled Pale around Dublin.
-The mostly subsurface ruins lay in the path of the M50 Motorway, completed in 2005.
+The mostly subsurface ruins lay in the path of the M50 motorway, completed in 2005.
 Sections of the medieval walls and some sections of the castle's defensive structures were preserved within or under M50 roundabouts.

 History

+Early period

-Carrickmines Castle was the site of a Hiberno-Norse settlement which during the 12th century became a fortified Norman castle and village, on the frontier between Dublin and Wicklow, Ireland.
-Guarding the southern plains, this fortress was once a central medallion in the necklace of the Norman castles and outposts dotted along the outskirts of The Pale – the area around Dublin under English rule during the medieval period.
+Carrickmines Castle is a remnant of the site of a Hiberno-Norse settlement which during the 12th century became a fortified Norman castle and village, on the frontier between Dublin and Wicklow, Ireland.
+Guarding the southern plains, this fortress was once a central "medallion" in the necklace of the Norman castles and outposts dotted along the outskirts of The Pale – the area around Dublin under English rule during the medieval period.